RLemmond/Boring-Lecture-Project/README.md

 ## Description

-_This project is a webpage dedicated to learning about the authors favorite and least favorite locations in the world.
-It includes photos, and links to locations._
+_This project is a WIP webpage dedicated to practicing alonf with Epicodus lectures_

 ## Setup/Installation Requirements